 If your building is missing floorplans, a fast way to obtain them is to utilize on-site 3D laser scanning.
-After we scan the building, we can take slices from the point cloud and utilize those to re-create the original floorplans.
 The cost of projects like this varies based on size and complexity of the structure.
-This example here would have been around $2,000 for the initial scan and $250 for the CAD drawing.
+This example here would have been around $2,500 for the initial scan and $500 for the CAD drawing.

 C130 Aircraft Exterior